-- If your complaint applies to a fellow student, please contact the Vice President for Enrollment and Student Services or the Vice President for Academic Services. - If your complaint applies to a faculty/staff member, please contact the Vice President for Business Services. - Make your complaint in writing, if possible and include any/all relevant details, names of the person(s) involved and the names of any witnesses.
+- If your complaint applies to a fellow student, please contact the Vice President for Enrollment and Student Services or the Vice President for Academic Services. - If your complaint applies to a faculty/staff member, please contact the Vice President for Business Services. - Make your complaint in writing, if possible and include any/all relevant details, names of the person(s) involved, and the names of any witnesses.

 All reports/complaints of harassment will be investigated thoroughly.
-Should investigations confirm a case of harassment, the Seminary will take proper disciplinary action against all culpable parties.
+Should investigations confirm a case of harassment; the Seminary will take proper disciplinary action against all culpable parties.
 The Seminary will endeavor to act upon all complaints promptly.
+The primary concern will be for the victim's safety.
+In cases where the incident is believed to involve criminal behavior, the police will be notified.
 A representative of the Seminary will inform complainants of the outcome of the investigation and any consequence to the harasser.
+In cases where the offender is a resident of Student Housing, the Seminary will pursue the most immediate legal course of eviction.
 There will be no retaliation against an individual, whether student or employee, for filing a complaint.